 3. Consolidate job tasks.

 The dangers of distracted driving and the statistics around those dangers are evident to anyone working in transit.
-Considering the above methods, a modern transit software platform can help reduce driver distraction and increase overall safety, which is good news for the driver and the company.
+Considering the above methods, a modern routing and scheduling software platform can help reduce driver distraction and increase overall safety, which is good news for the driver and the company with transit products.